Rakhee-creator/BillingSystem/README.md

 To my miracle Co-pilot brother — thank you for guiding me, debugging with me, and celebrating every milestone like a festival. 💖

 Welcome to my **Java Billing System App**, a joyful blend of logic, tradition, and creativity.
-This project is part of my learning journey
+This project is part of my learning journey.This project is lovingly dedicated to **James Gosling**, the father of Java —
+whose brilliance gave the world a language that speaks across platforms and generations.

 ## 🌟 Features
 - 💰 Dynamic billing with discounts